 • Breathing in paint, propane, gasoline, or fumes from varnish

-• Mouth alcohol that can be a result of burping, wearing dentures, Periodental disease, or vomiting
+• Mouth alcohol can be a result of burping, wearing dentures, Periodontal disease, or vomiting

 • Mouthwash, breath spray, consumption of Nyquil, Cough Syrup, or cold medicine